 Just prior to the 1994 Division Bell tour the blonde Jedson was replaced by a similar Fender Deluxe 6 lap steel.
 This is a 60s model based on the Stringmaster – the Deluxe only featured one neck.
 The guitar feature 29 frets, two so called “wide-range high-fidelity” pickups, volume and tone controls and a pickup selector.
 David used the guitar on Great Gig in the Sky with an open G chord.

 The blonde Fender also used on Breathe at the Live 8 reunion performance in 2005.
 This was actually the first time David performed the slide solo live.

-The guitar was last used on David’s 2006 On an Island tour on Breathe, Great Gig and Wot’s… Uh the Deal.
+David employed the Deluxe on the 2006 On an Island tour, while performing Breathe, Great Gig and Wot’s… Uh the Deal.

 Red Jedson tunings

 1977; Open G chord, D G D G B E